Ircam-WAM/mezzanine-organization/README.rst

 For a production environment setup::

-    cd ircam-www
+    cd mezzanine-organization
+    docker-compose up

-    docker-compose up (it will builds, (re)creates, starts, and attaches to containers for a service.)
+which builds, (re)creates, starts, and attaches to containers.

-Then browse the app at http://localhost:8020/ (replacing 'localhost' by the IP given by the docker terminal on OSX or Windows)
+Then browse the app at http://localhost:8020/

+On MacOS or Windows, we need to replace 'localhost' by the IP given by the docker terminal.

 Install as a daemon